seabasssec/cvereporterfront/README.md

 The frontend server runs on port 8081.
 In case of conflict with other local services, you can change it in the package.json file.

-Name of OS/App/hardware components you may take from official cpe dictionary.
+Name of OS/App/hardware components you may take from official cpe dictionary from https://nvd.nist.gov/products/cpe.
 Just use grep ;)